 "Knowing there is a place where we could ask questions, talk openly, and not feel alone made such a huge difference for us," she says.
 "It gave us guidance, reassurance, and the feeling that we had a team walking this path with us."

-They understood not just the clinical side — the symptoms, the progression — but what the family was experiencing emotionally.
+They understood not just the clinical side — the symptoms, the progression, the medications that might help manage individual symptoms even if they cannot stop the disease — but what the family was experiencing emotionally.

 "That kind of compassion and understanding means more than words can really express."